Newsnest1/News-Nest1/README.md

-# News Nest – FastAPI‑based News Aggregator
+# News-Nest1

-News Nest collects articles from public sources in near real‑time, stores them in PostgreSQL, and serves them through a clean REST API.
+News-Nest collects articles from public sources in near real-time, stores them in PostgreSQL, and serves them through a clean REST API.